Frank O'Hara & Marion Raycheba in Sri Lanka

 and fled to Sigiriya.
 It took nine years (and plenty of help) to build his

-palace on top of the rock and the fortress walls and moat around the base.
+palace on top of the rock and the fortress walls with a moat around the base.

 Inside the fortress, he built offices, homes, and facilities for his key

 advisors and the nobility.
-This area, which is still being excavated, includes
+This area, which is still being excavated, included

 pools, fountains, baths, and gardens.
 I climbed to the top - 1042 steps and